Rep. Wild Announces Requests for Community Funded Projects

 Full Street Address of the Intended Recipient: 921 Spruce Street Easton, PA 18042

-Description and justification for use of taxpayer funds: Capital improvements to Community Bike Works’ new Easton bike shop/youth center to support the students of Easton and Northampton County.
+Description and justification for use of taxpayer funds: Capital improvements to Community Bike Works’ new Easton and Allentown bike shop/youth centers to support the students of Lehigh and Northampton County.

 Da Vinci Science Center